chinapedia/wikipedia.ko/Page/모듈:TNT.md

 `   dataset = sanitizeDataset(dataset)`
 `   if not dataset then`
 `       error(formatMessage(i18nDataset, 'error_no_dataset', {}))`
 `   end`

+`   -- Give helpful error to thirdparties who try and copy this module.` `   if not mw.ext or not mw.ext.data or not mw.ext.data.get then` `       error('Missing JsonConfig extension; Cannot load `<https://commons.wikimedia.org/wiki/Data>`:' .. dataset)`
+`   end`

 `   local data = mw.ext.data.get(dataset, lang)`